 Autodetection of WordPress login URL

 Many WordPress sites change their login URL to protect themselves from automated bot attacks looking to bruteforce a password or two.
-WordPress Toolkit has supported this feature, but one had to manually input the new login URL in order to use the one-click login feature of WordPress Toolkit.
+WP Toolkit has supported this feature, but one had to manually input the new login URL in order to use the one-click login feature of WP Toolkit.
 Now we’ve figured out a way to detect the login URL without asking site admins, so we’ve implemented this change to make your lives a bit easier:

 Changes under the hood & various improvements